bob123456678/TrainControl/Readme.md

 ## Changelog

+* v2.2.1 [Beta]
+    - Added total runtime and number of locomotives to stats histogram chart

 * v2.2.0 [6/18/2024]
     - Added basic support for parsing and importing routes from the CS3
         - CS3 routes will now automatically be imported into TrainControl and will always overwrite local routes with the same ID